handbook

 Administrative Referral—Teachers will use an administrative referral system in maintaining discipline in the classroom.
 There are two referral categories: 1) dress code violation and 2) behavior violation.

-The Director of Student Affairs will enter the referral notice into FACTS SIS student record and email the parents.
-If a student receives three administrative referrals, they will be given a detention and one demerit.
-This process will be supervised by the Director of Student Affairs.
-Students will be given work to do and will be supervised by the Director of Student Affairs or appointed school staff member.
+The Director of Student Life will enter the referral notice into FACTS SIS student record and email the parents.
+If a student receives three administrative referrals, they will be given a detention.
+This process will be supervised by the Director of Student Life.
+Students will be given work to do and will be supervised by the Director of Student Life or appointed school staff member.

 If a student serves two detentions, the administrative disciplinary team will meet with parents and the student may be subject to suspension or expulsion.